 To kill and destroy the man who was constantly challenging the Indian State Machine and was being followed as a true leader by almost all sections of the public in Assam, was naturally the only option left for his enemies.

 We the hypocrites, killers

-Whatever the truth behind Parag Kumar Das assassination be, whether is the Indian State Machine or the RAW or some petty SULFA men who was responsible, reality that bites is that the ones truly responsible for the actual death of Parag Kumar Das is we, the people of Assam, especially the youth.
-We have done nothing either to up rise against the killers whom we all know, or at least to follow the principles that he laid down for all generations to follow.
+Whatever the truth behind Parag Kumar Das assassination be, whether is the Indian State Machine or the RAW or some petty SULFA men who were responsible, the reality that bites is that the ones truly responsible for the actual death of Parag Kumar Das is we, the people of Assam, especially the youth.
+We have done nothing either to uprise the killers whom we all know or at least to follow the principles that he laid down for all generations to follow.